Cougar Helicopters Flight 91: Inquiry and lawsuit

 In June 2009, the sole survivor and the families of the 15 passengers who died in the accident filed a U.S lawsuit against Sikorsky and its subsidiary Keystone Helicopter Corporation.
 On 14 July, the complainants announced that they had "voluntarily discontinued" legal action "to engage in alternative dispute resolution before further litigation".
 On 5 January 2010, lawyers for Sikorsky announced that an out-of-court settlement had been reached with the survivor and the families of the victims of the crash.
 The details of the settlement were not disclosed due to confidentiality agreements.

 A public Commission of Inquiry into the accident (the Offshore Helicopter Safety Inquiry), headed by retired Newfoundland and Labrador Supreme Court judge Robert Wells, began hearings in Newfoundland on 19 October 2009.
 Robert Decker, the survivor of the accident, gave testimony at the inquiry in early November.
 The families of the victims of the accident, as well as lawyers representing the estates of the pilots, were allowed to ask questions at the inquiry.
 The Inquiry delivered its Phase I report to the Canada-Newfoundland and Labrador Offshore Petroleum Board on 17 November 2010.
 Phase II of the report was delivered to the C-NLOPB on 15 August 2011.

 In June 2010, Cougar Helicopters and its insurer filed a lawsuit against the aircraft manufacturer (Sikorsky), requesting more than $25 million in damages.
 The lawsuit alleged that Sikorsky "fraudulently misrepresented" the ability of the S-92 helicopter to run for 30 minutes after losing oil pressure, and further failed to notify operators of the severity of a similar incident in Australia in 2008.
 Sikorsky had argued to move the legal proceedings to Connecticut, but this move was denied by the Newfoundland and Labrador Court of Appeal on 4 July 2010, and the case proceeded in court in St. John's.
 The lawsuit against Sikorsky was settled out of court in November 2011; the details of the settlement were not disclosed by either party.

 Casualties

-Pilot Matthew William Thomas Davis, 34, of St. John's, Newfoundland and Labrador and First Officer Timothy (Tim) Ross Lanouette, 47, of Comox, British Columbia both died in the accident.
-Of the fifteen passengers killed in the accident, thirteen were from Newfoundland and Labrador while one each was from Nova Scotia and British Columbia.
-The sole surviving passenger sustained serious injuries in the crash, following his escape.
+Pilot Matthew William Thomas Davis, 34, of St. John's, Newfoundland and Labrador, and First Officer Timothy Ross Lanouette, 47, of Comox, British Columbia, both died in the accident.
+Of the 15 passengers killed in the accident, 13 were from Newfoundland and Labrador while one each was from Nova Scotia and British Columbia.
+The sole surviving passenger sustained serious injuries in the crash.

-In popular culture

-Drama
+Dramatization

-The accident is featured in the seventh episode of Season 20 of Mayday, also known as Air Crash Investigation.
-The episode is titled "Atlantic Ditching".
+The accident is featured in the Mayday episode "Atlantic Ditching".